 Testing arrangements may be made to allow the student the appropriate testing accommodations noted on the Accommodation Plan.
 As in all situations, testing arrangements should begin with a conversation between the faculty member and the student.

 Accommodations, such as extended test time, also apply to tests administered online.
-In other words, if a student needs longer to read/process/etc. material in the classroom testing situation he needs this in an online situation as well.
+In other words, if a student needs longer to read and process material in the classroom testing situation he needs this in an online situation as well.
 Students with disabilities should not be penalized in any way for needing this accommodation or required to come to campus to meet accommodation needs.
 For assistance with setting up additional time for online exams please consult the Center for Teaching and Learning.

 You may also find helpful information online at the Amarillo College Testing Center.